 If the answer to one of these questions is yes, so is the other one.
 Let us look at 3 ways you can implement product customization software for your e-commerce

 1. Develop Your Own

 Large-scale e-commerce businesses often have complex customization needs based on their catalog and user base research.
-They also usually have a development team which takes care of the code for the website.
+They also usually have a development team that takes care of the code for the website.
 For such businesses, developing their own product customization software is a good option.
 Have your research team look at customer shopping patterns and ask your users about the customization they would like to see.
 You can create a design for your customization software based on this research.
 The development team needs to make this into an actual usable product with an attractive UI, and deploy it on your store for testing.
-Once it has been completed, you need to run a series of tests and re-tests to iron out any bugs in your software before rolling it out for the end users.
+Once it has been completed, you need to run a series of tests and re-tests to iron out any bugs in your software before rolling it out for the end-users.

-This method is often time and resource intensive and is not recommended if you are short on time or cash.
+This method is often time and resource-intensive and is not recommended if you are short on time or cash.
 However, if you have a very specific set of customization needs for your product, you can develop a product builder as per your needs.